-Methods of Instruction: Teaching methods include prereadings, lectures, discussion, handouts, slides, demonstrated in the competency of the co strations and out of class assignments.
+readings, lectures, discussion, handouts, slides, demonstrations and out of class assignments.

-Methods of Evaluation: In-class participation, in-class

-demonstrations, examination, essays.
+Methods of Evaluation: In-class participation, in-class demonstrations, examination, essays.

 Faculty: Anthony Von der Muhll, L.Ac.
 Reasoning: Dr. Von der Muhll's experience running an orthopedicsheavy private practice, with constant communication with MD's (orthopedists, physiatrists, etc.), insurance companies, worker's comp, etc. have led to his development of many systems and strategies to precisely measure and clearly communicate his findings, treatment approach, and reasoning.
 This makes him an ideal candidate to teach both Medical Documentation and Report Writing and the program's series of Orthopedics courses.
 Students will benefit from his systematic approach to assessment, diagnosis, treatment, and reporting of findings and clinical outcomes.